 Convincing people they need an Android tablet - let alone a premium one - is no easy task.

 But the Z3 Tablet Compact is a lovely thing.
-It's slim, light and feels well made.
-The screen looks brilliant despite "only" being Full HD.
+It's a slim, light and reliable couch or commute companion.
+The screen looks brilliant despite being "only" Full HD.
 The waterproofing may sway people away from choosing an iPad Mini.

-Either way, if Samsung's software puts you off a Tab S or your gamer eyes light up at the mention of PS4 remote play on a tidy Sony tab, this 8in Xperia might be the right tablet for you.
-Stay tuned for an in-depth review and comparisons to the Samsung and iPad on Stuff.tv very soon.
+It’s a close call but if Samsung's software puts you off a Tab S or your gamer eyes light up at the mention of PS4 Remote Play on a tidy Sony tab, this 8in Xperia might be the right tablet for you.